zacjones93/greedy-app-astro/README.md

 ![games table](https://github.com/zacjones93/greedy-app-astro/assets/6188161/b5d5ad4e-df2e-4e9d-8bd8-29a5309f905f)

-I also haven't normalized the `scores` column and keeping game scores stored as json as a convenience knowing I will use and that data as intended throughout my application.
+I also haven't normalized the `scores` column and keeping game scores stored as json as a convenience knowing I will use and set that data as intended throughout my application.

 A game's scores end up looking like this: